IyesGames/minewars/doc/src/tech/dataformat-spectator.md

 long to be represented in a single frame header.
 It is an empty frame with no data payload, just used to advance time.

-It is encoded as a frame with an all-zero participation mask.
+It is encoded as a frame with the time delta field being all-ones (the maximum value).
+The topmost bit is unimportant/ignored.

 Keepalive frames have the following structure:
- - `u8`: time delta (time since the previous frame in the stream)
- - `u8`: participation mask == `x0000000`
+ - `u16`: `-111111111111111`

-Note: there is no data payload length field in the header.
+Note: there is no participation mask, no data length field, no data payload

 ## The Global Spectator View